jundis/CWSlack-SlashCommands/README.md

 5. Click the Plus icon to create a new key
 6. Provide a description and click the Save icon.
 7. Save this information, you cannot retrieve the private key ever again so if lost you will need to create new ones.

-# Config.php configuration

-\* Asterisk denotes required by the specified module.
-\# Pound denotes required for cwslack-follow.php
-\^ Caret denotes required for cwslack-notes.php
-\= Equals denotes required for cwslack-firmalerts.php
-\@ At denotes required for cwslack-dbmanage.php

-####All
-* $connectwise * : This value needs to be set to your main ConnectWise URL.
-  * Users of Hosted ConnectWise will need to use https://api-na.myconnectwise.net, https://api-eu.myconnectwise.net or https://api-au.myconnectwise.net
-* $companyname * : This value needs to be set to whatever your company name is that you use to login to ConnectWise.
-* $apipublickey * : Set to your Public Key from API setup
-* $apiprivatekey * : Set to your Private Key from API setup
-* $slacktoken * : Set to the token you got when creating a new slash command integration in Slack.
-* $timezone * : Set to your timezone according to http://php.net/manual/en/timezones.america.php .
-* $usedatabase #,^,=,@ : Automatically configured by install.php
-* $dbhost #,^,=,@ : Automatically configured by install.php
-* $dbusername #,^,=,@ : Automatically configured by install.php
-* $dbpassword #,^,=,@ : Automatically configured by install.php
-* $dbdatabase #,^,=,@ : Automatically configured by install.php

-####Activities
-* $slackactivitiestoken * : Set to the token you got when creating a new slash command integration in Slack for /activities.

-####Incoming
-* $webhookurl */= : Set to the incoming web hook URL you got when creating a new incoming web hook in Slack.
-* $postadded * : Set to 1 if you want it to post new tickets to chat.
-* $postupdated * : Set to 1 if you want it to post new ticket updates to chat.
-* $allowzadmin * : Set to 1 if you want posts from zAdmin to go to chat.
-Set to 0 by default to avoid spam in high volume environments.
-* $badboard : Set this if you have a specific board that spams a lot, set to Alerts by default to hide alerts board posts.
-* $badstatus : Set this if you have a status you want to ignore, set to Closed by default as tickets are rarely automatically closed.
-* $badcompany : Set this if you have a company you want to ignore, set to CatchAll by default to avoid spam from unknown incoming e-mails.
-* $posttext : Set this to 1 if you want to include the latest note with the Slack message.
-Set to 1 by default now.
-* $timeenabled : Set to 1 if you want to post all tickets past $timepast to a specific channel, $timechan
-* $timepast : Set to a time in hours where once reached all updates will post to #dispatch.
-* $timechan = : Set to a channel to post to for $timeenabled

-####FirmAlerts
-* $posttousers * : When set, will post to the user whenever the appointment reminder is reached.
-* $posttochan * : When set, will post to $timechan whenever the firm appointment starts.

-####Follow
-* $slackfollowtoken * : Set to the token you got when creating a new slash command integration in Slack for /follow.
-* $followenabled * : Defaults to 0, you need to change this to 1 if you want to enable follow.
-* $followtoken : Change to any value and use this in the ConnectWise link tables.
-* $unfollowtoken : Change to any value and use this in the ConnectWise link tables.

-####Contacts
-* $slackcontactstoken * : Set to the token you got when creating a new slash command integration in Slack for /contact.

-####Notes
-* $slacknotestoken * : Set to the token you got when creating a new slash command integration in Slack for /notes.
-* $usecwname * : If set to 0 which is default, notes are posted as user that is attached to API key.
-If set to 1, then it will post as the correct CW user but all names in Slack must be the same as in CW.

-####Configs
-* $slackconfigstoken * : Set to the token you got when creating a new slash command integration in Slack for /config.

-####Tasks
-* $slacktaskstoken * : Set your token for the tasks slash command

-####Time
-* $slacktimetoken * : Set your token for the time slash command
-* $timedetailworktype * : Set to the worktype name you want to use when a note is posted to detailed.
-* $timeinternalworktype * : Set to the worktype name you want to use when a note is posted to internal.
-* $timeresolutionworktype * : Set to the worktype name you want to use when a note is posted to resolution.

-####DBManage

-* $slackdbmantoken * : Set your token for the database management slash command
-* $adminlist * : Usernames that are allowed to use this command.
-Separate by pipe symbol as seen in example if you need multiple people to have access.

-####General
-* $helpurl : Set to a help document explaining the slash command usage.
-Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.

 # Command Usage